-From absence and burnout to accidents and presenteeism (when an employee is present at work when unwell), poor mental health has a huge impact on UK businesses – costing up to £45 billion a year!
+From absence and burnout to accidents and presenteeism (when an employee is present at work when unwell), poor mental health has a huge impact on UK businesses – costing the economy £28billion annually.

-A mental health policy is a written document that outlines an organisation’s approach to mental health.
+A workplace mental health policy is a written document that outlines your organisation’s approach to mental health.
 It provides benchmarks for ensuring mental health issues can be prevented or treated, as well as ensuring positive mental health is promoted.

 This policy should apply to every member of staff.
-It is up to the employer to ensure the policy is effectively communicated and implemented across the company.
+It is up to you as the employer to ensure the policy is effectively communicated and implemented across the company.